Where do I register to compete?

 What race should I do?

 This depends on your skill level.
 If you’ve never paddled in the surf before, the Technical races might not be for you as they feature paddling in and out through the surf zone; the Distance race (which only goes in through the surf) would be a better fit.
 That said, Doheny is one of the best surf race venues on the planet offering relatively gentle waves as long as it isn’t too big.
+There will also be a Beginner Youth Super Grom Race in Demo Zone area.

 What board classes are there?

-Please see REGISTRATION.
+Please see REGISTRATION (Coming soon!).

 What kind of conditions should I expect?